 Researchers state that the death toll numbers between 40,000 and 60,000 based on a number of sources from the time, including Red Army statistics and the Nanjing Safety Zone committee.

 Regardless of the true number of casualties, the barbarism and horrific nature of this event are beyond comprehension.
-The callous behaviour of Japanese soldiers is a stain on the tapestry of 20th century history, and this behaviour continued for another several years until Japanese capitulation in the wake of Hiroshima & Nagasaki.
+The callous behaviour of Japanese soldiers during the Nanjing Massacre is a stain on the tapestry of 20th century history, and this behaviour continued for another several years until the Japanese capitulation in the wake of Hiroshima & Nagasaki.